Mike A. Myers Fellowship in Public Interest Law

 See the profiles at the bottom of this page for more information about the fellows and their fellowship projects.

-In spring 2022, the Mike A. Myers Fellowship will fund a one-year (12 month, full-time) post-graduate fellowship with an existing public interest legal organization to provide legal services to victims of domestic violence or sexual assault.
+In spring 2023, the Mike A. Myers Fellowship will fund a one-year (12 month, full-time) post-graduate fellowship with an existing public interest legal organization to provide legal services to victims of domestic violence or sexual assault.
 A strong preference will be given to applicants proposing to work with Texas Advocacy Project.
-The fellow will receive a salary of $50,000.
+The fellow will receive a salary of $60,000.
 The sponsoring organization must be a nonprofit organization under Section 501(c)(3) of the Internal Revenue Code.
 The sponsoring organization is expected to supply and fund the benefits that a fellow would ordinarily receive as a new employee.
+In the event that the regular salary of a comparable position at the sponsoring organization exceeds $60,000, the sponsoring organization is encouraged to commit to paying the difference.
 The fellow must be supervised by a licensed attorney.
 The fellow and sponsoring organization will sign agreements regarding their fellowship obligations.

 Before applying, applicants identify a potential sponsoring organization and collaborate with the organization to develop a description of the proposed work, training and supervision.
 The proposed work should be an identified project, either a new initiative or an ongoing project of the sponsoring organization.
 Organizations must provide support for the project and appropriate training and supervision for the fellow.
 Students with questions about potential sponsoring organizations or projects are welcome to contact Mary Murphy in the Career Services Office.